Pylons/pyramid/docs/narr/unittesting.rst

 or "dummy" feature in place of the "real" feature that the code would call if it was being run normally.

-For example, let's imagine you want to unit test a :mod:`pyramid` view function.
+For example, let's imagine you want to unit test a :app:`Pyramid` view function.

 .. code-block:: python